liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/08-xpack-security.markdown

 [Change Password API](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/security-api-change-password.html).

 The `interactive` argument lets you set the passwords for all built-in users.
-The confioguraiton shown in these articles assumes you set all of the passwords to *liferay*.
+The configuraiton shown in these articles assumes you set all of the passwords to *liferay*.
 Of course, that's not recommended for production systems.

     ./bin/x-pack/setup-passwords interactive